-- Falls – Falls from elevated heights result in the greatest number of fatalities for the construction industry.
+- Falls – Falls from elevated heights result in the greatest number of fatalities in the construction industry.

 - Stairways and Ladders